kuu/ro-edit/README.md

 # ro-edit
 A simple video editing tool written in JavaScript.
-It focuses on track composition, trimming, and av-sync adjustment. `ro-edit` is built on top of [`kontainer-js`](https://www.npmjs.com/package/kontainer-js) so it can be used on Node.js and in the browser.
+It focuses on track composition, trimming, and av-sync adjustment.

 ## Features